fluencelabs/nox/devnet.md

 ## Documentation

-The book with detailed description how to use Flunece can be found [here](docs/book/index.html)
+The book with detailed description of how to use Flunece can be found [here](docs/book/index.html)

 ## Moving Parts